UM-KevinHe/surtvep/README.md

 ## Getting Help:
-If you encounter any problems or bugs, please contact me at xuetao@umich.edu
+If you encounter any problems or bugs, please contact me at:  xuetao@umich.edu